ednahayes/ednahayes.github.io/_posts/2017-05-31-Escucha-Jams-caseStudy.md

 ![Album](/images/album3Ready.png)

-The completion of Bloc Jams was very rewarding, please take a look at it for your-self.
+The completion of Escucha Jams was very rewarding, please take a look at it for your-self.